Malnutrition affects hundreds of millions of children around the world. Scientists think lipid-based nutrient supplements might help.

 Additionally, because the body is underdeveloped and using more energy than it is taking in, it becomes increasingly difficult to ward off infection or cope with external stressors, leaving the body susceptible to additional morbidities.
 By weakening the immune system, malnutrition increases the risks of infectious disease, and in turn, infectious disease increases the risk of malnutrition.
 Thus, diets that don’t provide the right blend of nutrients can increase the risk of death from common childhood illnesses.

 Not all malnutrition is the same.
 Some types of malnutrition are caused by a lack of specific nutrients, like potassium or magnesium, and others result from excessive or inadequate calorie intake.
-(Obesity is a type of malnutrition.)

 Treatment options: ready-to-eat therapeutic and supplemental foods